element0355/xcash_angularjs_blockchain_explorer/README.md

 ```
 cd /root/x-network/xcash_angularjs_blockchain_explorer/xcash_angularjs_blockchain_explorer/
 npm update
+npm install
 ng build --prod --aot
 ```
+***If you get an error stating express is not installed run `npm install express`

 It will then create a dist folder, compress the javascript using Uglify-JS and move all of the contents of this folder to your `/var/www/html/` folder
 ```